sgharms/website/source/guides/router_primer.md

 1. It runs `.create()` on the `Router` instance and saves it as `App.router`.
 1. It iterates through the controller and view namespaces and, for each class found, it executes .create() on the class and sets that instance as a property on `App.router`
+1. Each `create`d view is given a `controller` property that corresponds to its controller (thus setting up the context to be helpful by default so that templates look in the right place for data).

 Again, thanks to the requirement that `ApplicationController` and `ApplicationView` and the #initialize() method, developers are assured that